-To be eligible for Nationella Insatsstyrkan, the candidate is required to have at least 2 years of distinguished service in the police, a clean criminal record, and be able to pass a series of tests:
+To be eligible for Nationella Insatsstyrkan, the candidate is required to have at least two years of distinguished service in the police, a clean criminal record, and be able to pass a series of tests:

 - Physical stamina

-- Non-predisposition for several types of phobias, such as fear of cramped spaces, heights or water
+- Non-predisposition for several types of phobias, such as fear of cramped spaces, heights, or water

 - Psychological fitness